Digital Dental X-Ray Diagnostics

 These nightguards tale some time to get used to, but they are well worth it!

 Sport Mouth Guards

 Medical research indicates that one in four people will suffer a mouth injury during their lifetime.
-These injuries are preventable.
-The number one way to prevent these injuries from occurring is be wearing a mouth guard.
+These injuries are generally preventable.
+The number one way to prevent these injuries from occurring is to be wearing a mouth guard.
 We recommend them to all our athletes, both professional and amateur.
-Ask your Dawson dentist how you can get a custom made mouth guard.
+Ask your Dawson dentist how you can get a custom-made mouth guard.

 Crooked or Crowded Teeth

 Crooked or misaligned teeth affect your bite.
 This can make it hard to chew some foods and it may cause some teeth to wear down.
 It may also cause muscle pain.

 Crowded and crooked teeth are harder to clean.
 Cavities and gum disease may develop as a result.
 Teeth that stick out are more easily chipped or broken.
 Your dentist may suggest Invisalign or refer you to a Dawson Orthodontist for traditional braces.

 Whatever your needs, there is a Dawson dentist that is waiting to help you!

 Perhaps you have had missing teeth since you can remember and haven’t given much thought to replacing them.
 Unfortunately, the longer you wait to replace missing teeth the more difficult it becomes.